 References are either specific (identified by date of publication and/or edition number or version number) or non-specific.
 For specific references, only the cited version applies.
 For non-specific references, the latest version of the referenced document (including any amendments) applies.

-NOTE: While any hyperlinks included in this clause were valid at the time of publication ETSI cannot guarantee their long term validity.
+NOTE: While any hyperlinks included in this clause were valid at the time of publication ETSI cannot guarantee their long-term validity.

-The following referenced documents are not necessary for the application of the present document but they assist the user with regard to a particular subject area.
+The following referenced documents are not necessary for the application of the present document, but they assist the user regarding a particular subject area.

 [i.1] ETSI TR 103 839